Polling released today has revealed that 1 in 2 Australians would be happy to receive a charity donation on their behalf as a gift this Christmas.

 “This could be an item that is life-saving – like mosquito nets which prevent malaria.
 Or it could be a gift that is life-changing – like a bike to help a child in a remote village travel the long distance to school.

 With Gifts for Good, everyday Australians can buy scholarships, chicken farms, first aid kits, water filters, farm animals and warm jackets for vulnerable children and families who really need our support.
-There is a huge range to choose from, and it can all be ordered online.
+There is a huge range to choose from, and it can all be ordered online, or over the phone.

 “Australians are incredibly generous, and never more so than at Christmas.
 When you buy a Gift for Good, you can be confident that it won’t be forgotten once the wrapping has been torn off, or re-gifted to someone else next year.